Valchap/nano_chip_playground/README.md

 ## Architecture
 This CPU is based on an accumulator architecture, that means that it has only got one register : the accumulator.
 All instructions(that have a result) will write their result in the accumulator.
 The only way to write memory is by using the `STO` instruction which will copy the accumulator to the memory at the given address.

 The program is stored in a ROM with a width of 14 bits.
-The first 6 bits are for the opcode, the 8 others are used as an operand(eighter an address or a constant) or ignored if the instruction doesn't need one.
+The first 6 bits are for the opcode, the 8 others are used as an operand(either an address or a constant) or ignored if the instruction doesn't need one.

 The CPU uses 4 flags :